 October is one of the best months to visit the Lone Star State.
 Not only is the weather cool and comfortable, but a variety of events and festivals in Texas are scheduled for almost every weekend in October.
 So pick a recommended festival below that appeals to you, and start planning your trip to the great state of Texas.

-You can’t call yourself a true Texan if you haven’t been to this festival in Texas.
-Begun in 1886 and running annually from late September through late October, the State Fair of Texas is the largest fair and stock show in the state.
-During the nearly monthlong event, you can enjoy everything from live music and carnival rides to good eats and art shows.
+You can’t call yourself a true Texan if you haven’t been to this festival in Dallas, Texas.
+Inaugurated in 1886 and running annually from late September through late October, the State Fair of Texas is the largest fair and stock show in the state.
+During the nearly month-long event, Big Tex invites you to enjoy everything from live music and carnival rides to good eats and art shows.
 Of course, the highlight of the fair is the annual Texas—Oklahoma football game.
 The fair is held in Dallas at Fair Park.

-Since 1978, the Houston Italian Festival has celebrated Italian heritage, culture, food, and romance.
+Since 1978, the Houston Italian Festival, Festa Italiana, has celebrated Italian heritage, culture, food, and romance.
 Held on the grounds of the University of St. Thomas, the event has now grown to be the largest ethnic festival in Houston.
-The four-day festival features live entertainment, boccie ball, a grape stomp, wine and beer tasting, a pasta-eating contest, food, and more.
+The four-day festival features live entertainment, bocci ball, a grape stomp, wine and beer tasting, a pasta-eating contest, Italian food, and more.
 Proceeds support the Italian Cultural and Community Center, the Italian language school, scholarships, and cultural events.

 Staged between Galveston and Port Aransas, the Harvest Moon Regatta is one of the largest port-to-port sailboat races in North America.
-Every year near the end of October, more than 250 participants sail overnight under October’s full moon.
+Every year near the end of October, more than 250 participants sail overnight under October’s full moon and celebrate at an afterparty.
 Lakewood Yacht Club sponsors this annual event, which started in 1987.

 You may think you’re in Louisiana, but this festival is actually in Texas—Conroe, Texas, to be exact.
 At the Conroe Cajun Catfish Festival, which takes place the second weekend of October, you can try great Cajun food vendors that cook up boudin, alligator, jambalaya, étouffée, crawfish pie, and, of course, plenty of catfish.
 The festival, which began in 1990, also features arts and crafts vendors, a carnival, exhibits, and some foot-tapping Cajun and Texas musical artists who perform on three stages.